 You'll get a comfortable and light device, but the battery life isn't fantastic.
 It is water resistant though, meaning you'll be able to go swimming with the Flex 2 and track how well your dip in the pool has gone.

 If you're after a waterproof and low price Fitbit, you should go for the Flex 2.
+Most retailers have dropped the price slightly for Christmas too, so it may be worth picking up in time for the New Years resolution.

 Read the full review: Fitbit Flex 2